developmentseed/observe-api/README.md

 When finished, go back to the first terminal session and kill the database container with Ctrl+C.

+### Cleaning media folder

+A script is available to list files in the media folder that do not correspond to a existing photo at the database.
+The example command below will connect to the test database and generate a list of "orphaned" media files to `orphaned.txt`, which can be used to remove files via shell script:

+    NODE_ENV=test node -r esm scripts/list-orphaned-files > orphaned.txt

+Change or remove `NODE_ENV` value to apply to a different environment.

 ## API Documentation

 Start documentation server: